home-assistant/home-assistant.io/source/_integrations/nobo_hub.markdown

 you can configure the system to switch a zone to this week's profile to be able to turn the heater(s) off.

-If you configure the integration with the name of the "off" week profile and the name for the normal ("on") week profile for your each of your zones, you can use this module to turn off (and on) your heaters.
+If you configure the integration with the name of the "off" week profile and the name for the normal ("on") week profile for each of your zones, you can use this module to turn off (and on) your heaters.
 The week profiles must already exist in your Nobø system, and you need to list the "on" week profile for each zone in the Nobø Ecohub configuration.
 Use the Nobø app to create them and configure them correctly.